 - Chickens have vaccinations – who knew?

-- They put themselves to bed at night – it’s adorable.
+- They put themselves to bed at night at sunset – it’s adorable.

-- Hell yeah, they can fly, but they don’t bother much.
+- They can fly, but they don’t bother much.

 - Clipping their wings is very easy, find a YouTube video on that.